 Moreover, big box stores that maintain prominent brick and mortar operations, such as Petco and PetSmart, also have a very strong online retail presence.
 Plus, general merchandise outlets like Amazon.com now offer a hefty selection of pet products.

 While good old brick and mortar pet stores aren't going anywhere anytime soon, there are some obvious advantages to eCommerce operations.

-We spoke with Gordon Magee, Internet Marketing and Media Manager for Drs.
-Foster & Smith and Shannon Stamper, Product Specialist and Customer Service Manager for PSCPets to get the lowdown on this.
+In 2012, we spoke with Gordon Magee, Internet Marketing and Media Manager for Drs.
+Foster & Smith and Shannon Stamper, Product Specialist and Customer Service Manager for PSCPets, two leading online pet retailers at the time, to get the lowdown on this.